polarizing/biancode/README.md

 # biancode

-Biancode is an outcomes-driven online learning platform and is used to power the BianCode coding bootcamp.
+### Biancode is an outcomes-driven online learning platform and is used to power the BianCode coding bootcamp.

+##### Development Rules
-Never push to master.
+1. Never push to master.

 You need postgres running locally.
 You can install postgres on a Mac through the command-line ```brew install postgres```.